tokenika/tokenika.github.io/EOS - is Ethereum going to have a strong competitor.md

 - Smart-contracts running amok
 - Confidentiality of transactions

 ### What is EOS?

+An operating system for executing smart-contracts.
 Its domain is similar to Ethereum yet EOS tackles a much wider problem.

 ### What features make EOS unique when compared to Ethereum?